YD525/YD525/README.md

 - Tools, utilities, mods
 - Logic, iteration, and long-term craftsmanship

-**About my open source:**
-- I can tolerate someone completely plagiarizing, as long as they are polite; but I cannot tolerate someone stealing my idea and then criticizing me.
-Have you ever seen someone completely copy someone else's core functionality and then attack the original author?
-- In my understanding, copying refers to copying functionality and logic, not the code itself.
-Writing code is easy; the truly important part is the underlying logic.
-Some ideas are simply things others would not think of, but I can.
-Today, with AI being so powerful, many people can easily copy someone else’s code.
-In just one second, AI can rewrite it so it no longer looks like a direct copy.
-But that doesn’t change the fact that the logic itself was copied.

-- By contrast, learning from or drawing inspiration means that someone looks at my logic and then builds a better program on top of it.
-They don’t even need to credit me.
-  **As long as their functionality is genuinely innovative, I can accept that.**

-- This is not a simple optimization of a stop-word list.
-I am referring to algorithm-level design.
-Open source promotes the exchange of ideas and technical progress among developers.
-My use of aggregated translation is exactly based on context-aware grouping.
-Even if the user does not enable explicit context support, the context is still effective.
-This is because related content is aggregated and sent to the AI for translation as a single unit, based on their semantic relationships.

-- Advanced dictionary features and count-based placeholders are things I have studied and relied on for a long time in my own tools—including SSELex, and even in projects unrelated to any specific game.
-They are mechanisms I use extensively, and they are ideas I came up with myself.
-- The biggest drawback of placeholders lies in patterns like xxx_0_.
-The xxx part before the placeholder is difficult to handle properly, and after replacement it can easily distort the original meaning of the content.
-- Context generation is a newer idea of mine.
-Because AI output is inherently random, providing the AI with the translation of the previous related entry helps ensure consistency across translations.
-- However, in the latest version of SSELex, I no longer use the old placeholder system, including the old context system.
-Instead, I now use aggregated translation.
--I’m making one simple point: these features were my ideas, and I implemented them myself.
-I fully understand their internal details and limitations.

 💫**What kind of person is YD525:**
 - There are two kinds of people in the world.